 This financial report is designed to provide citizens, taxpayers, and creditors with a general overview of the District's finances and to show the District's accountability for the revenue received.
-If you have any questions regarding this report or need additional financial information, please contact the District at 595 San Ysidro Road, Santa Barbara, California 93108.
+We are committed to being open and accessible in our operations and governance.
+If you have any questions regarding this report or need additional financial information, please visit our website at Montecitofire.com.

-MONTECITO FIRE PROTECTION DISTRICT STATEMENT OF NET POSITION AND GOVERNMENTAL FUNDS BALANCE SHEET JUNE 30, 2018
+MONTECITO FIRE PROTECTION DISTRICT STATEMENT OF NET POSITION AND GOVERNMENTAL FUNDS BALANCE SHEET JUNE 30, 2021